VeronicaLobos/Masterblog-API/README.md

 # Masterblog API

-In this project I'll be learning to build an API with Flask.
+In this project I'll be learning to build a Flask RESTful API.

 WIP !!